-For product designers who are looking to prepare for their technical interviews, it might be hard to find resources.
+If you are getting ready for your upcoming product design interviews, you might find that there are too many, or too few, resources that can help you directly.
 When you are trying to decide what to prepare, there are a few elements that you should know will come up.

-We created a list of 70 product design interview questions, with questions from real tech companies, so that you can practice.
-They will almost definitely do a review of your portfolio, often where you present your past work and they ask questions and give critiques.
-A lot of questions revolve around your design process, apps that you like, and how you would change those designs.
+We created a list of 70 product design interview questions from top tech companies so that you can practice real questions.
+However, beyond the specifics, you should also prepare generally for points you know they will hit.
+For example, they will almost definitely do a review of your design portfolio, which often includes a presentation of your past work, questions, and critiques.
+In addition, a lot of questions will revolve around your design process, apps that you like, and how you would change those designs.

 In order to better help you prepare, we came up with some frameworks you can use to respond to these common, but actual, questions.